voice-hearing/voice-hearing.github.io/content/contact/index.md

 ### Directions

-- **By public transport:** Asumen House is a 10-minute walk from Sparkbrook bus station, with frequent buses running from Birmingham city center.
+- **By public transport:** Asumen House is a 10-minute walk from london bus station, with frequent buses running from Birmingham city center.
-- **By car:** Limited parking is available nearby on Stratford Road.
+- **By car:** Limited parking is available nearby on london Road.

 We’re here to help you find your way—just ask when you call or message.